androxim/closedloop/README.md

 for performing an actual stimulation National Instruments DAQ-card 6229/6343 and neuroConn DC-STIMULATOR PLUS

-are requiered, for a detailed configuration see file systemconfig.pdf
+are requiered, for an overview of the system and its configuration see file systemconfig.pdf

 ==== software dependencies ====